 LIVONIA, Mich.
 (WJBK) - Three more employees of a Livonia mental health facility have been charged in connection to the physical abuse of patients at the facility.

-The Wayne County Prosecutor's Office identified three additional employees charged in connection to the charges: Delvan Johnson, 24, Beth Sharlow, 51, and Victor Peterson, 60.
+The Wayne County Prosecutor's Office identified additional employees charged in connection to the charges: Delvan Johnson, 24 and Victor Peterson, 60.
+A third employee was erroneously charged in the abuses and all charges against her have been dropped.

 Prosecutors allege in March of 2018, staff members physically assaulted three males who were mental health recipients at Livonia COPE (Community Outreach for Psychiatric Emergencies).